 Arthur Sussman : Courses and Seminars

-Higher Education and The Law
+Higher Education And The Law

 The university has long maintained that its history and role as a creator of knowledge and refuge for society's critics require that the government and the courts extend a special respect to the academy's need to govern itself.
 This seminar discusses how the courts have dealt with this argument in areas such as academic freedom; student admissions and discipline; faculty tenure, dismissal, and unionization; and teaching and research restrictions.
 Discussions focus on the competing interests of society and the university and the role of the courts in balancing these interests.
 The student's grade is based on class participation and a major or substantial paper.
+This seminar may be taken for fulfillment of the Substantial Writing Requirement.